-Many genes that are involved in LOS expression have been identified in Neisseria spp.
-However, few biochemical studies have been performed that demonstrate a clear structure-function relationship between the gene product and its predicted biochemical function.
-A set of linked genes (lgtABCDE) that seem to encode the majority of glycosyltransferases needed to synthesize the carbohydrate portion of the α -chain has been identified (11).
-The biochemical functions of LgtABCD have been demonstrated and correspond to the functions inferred from analysis of mutations in these genes (3, 30, 31).
-While there is significant genetic evidence supporting the function of LgtE as the glycosyltransferase responsible for the addition of galactose β -1,4 to glucose (6, 11, 14, 26), biochemical data supporting this assignment have been lacking.
-Furthermore, since the addition of galactose β -1,4 to glucose can occur on both the α and β chains, it is unclear if LgtE is responsible for both of these biosynthetic processes.
+Many genes have been identified that are involved in LOS expression in the Neisseria.
+However, few biochemical studies have been performed that demonstrate a clear structure/function relationship between the gene product and its predicted biochemical function.
+A set of linked genes (lgtA-E) has been identified that seem to encode the majority of glycosyl transferases needed to synthesize the carbohydrate portion of the?-chain (11).
+The biochemical functions of LgtA-D have been demonstrated, and correspond to the functions inferred from analysis of mutations in these genes (3, 30, 31).
+While there is significant genetic evidence supporting the function of LgtE as the glycosyl transferase responsible for the addition of galactose?-1, 4 to glucose (6, 11, 14, 26), biochemical data supporting this assignment has been lacking.
+Furthermore, since the addition of galactose?-1, 4 to glucose can occur on both the? and? chains, it is unclear if LgtE is responsible for both of these biosynthetic processes.

-Erwin et al. (6) demonstrated that galactose was not added to either the α or β chains in lgtE mutants.
-While their data clearly indicated that LgtE activity is required for galactose addition, the results could not rule out the possibility that the β-chain addition of galactose was mediated by an additional unlinked enzyme whose activity required before the addition of the α -chain galactose could occur.
+Erwin et al. (6) demonstrated that in lgtE mutants, galactose was not added to either the? or? chains.
+While their data clearly indicated that LgtE activity is required for galactose addition, the results could not rule out the possibility that the?-chain addition of galactose was mediated by an additional unlinked enzyme, whose activity required before the addition of the?-chain galactose could occur.
 As a first step in characterizing the lgtE gene product, we used a gene cloning strategy to isolate a functional LgtE protein.
 While we were readily able to isolate seemingly intact DNA fragments into a lac-regulated expression vector, most of the recombinant clones failed to express detectable levels of protein, even after induction with IPTG.
-Furthermore, expressing clones seemed to lose the ability to express the protein after prolonged incubation or storage.
-While we did not investigate the reason for this instability, we believe that it is probably related to the fact that the LgtE protein is able to modify LPS biosynthesis intermediates in E. coli and the accumulation of these modified intermediates is toxic
+Furthermore, expressing clones seemed to lose the ability to express the protein after prolonged incubation, or storage.
+While we did not investigate the reason for this instability, we believe that it is probably related to the fact that the LgtE protein is able to modify LPS biosynthetic intermediates in E. coli, and the accumulation of these modified intermediates are toxic.